thrasher/stem-cap-light-mount/README.md

 Supports on the bed are required in this position.

 Print with ABS or ASA for UV protection.
 If you print with PLA, paint the part with a UV resistant paint to protect it.

+## Design

+The fillets between the parts were made using the excellent [Fillets and Round code by Scorch](http://www.scorchworks.com/Blog/openscad-modules-for-automatic-fillets-and-radii/).
+Unfortunately, they take a long time to render, so are disbled in OpenSCAD's preview mode.